 What do goats eat?
 Some people think just about anything.
-The truth is that feeding goats different types of hay and forage is more along the lines of what goats really eat.
+The truth is that feeding goats different types of forage is more along the lines of what goats really eat.

-Goats are ruminant animals and they have a stomach that is composed of 4 compartments and ruminants are less likely to experience digestive problems (acidosis) if they are consuming high forage diets.
+Goats are ruminant animals and they have a stomach that is composed of 4 compartments.
+Ruminants are less likely to experience digestive problems (acidosis) if they are consuming high forage diets.

 What do goats eat differs from other ruminants such as cattle or sheep.

 Goats are reputed to be willing to eat almost anything and they may sample many things, but goats prefer to browse on the tips of woody shrubs, trees, and leafy plants.

 Stripping leaves off of branches and shrubs is their favorite thing to do.
 Goats will also eat dry leaves, shoots, weeds, and grasses.
 For a treat, you can give goats apples, grapes, pears, watermelon, bananas, turnips, celery, carrots, and pumpkin.

 During spring green pasture is usually about 80% digestible and has a crude protein content of 20%.
 Goats can eat lots of this spring pasture and because this pasture is very high nutritionally, they will grow quickly.